shu8/Stack-Overflow-Optional-Features/README.md

 Adds a button to the topbar to scroll back to the top if the top of the page is more than 100px. **Requires 'Fixed Topbar' to be enabled!** More info [here](https://github.com/shu8/SE_OptionalFeatures/pull/34).

 - Show Overall Helpful Flag Percentage when viewing your flag history:
 Shows the overall helpful flag percentage when viewing your flag history, takes into concidertion pending, aged away and [disputed flags](http://meta.stackexchange.com/a/95277/307724).
-The percentage is displayed in 5 colors
+More info [here](https://github.com/shu8/SE_OptionalFeatures/issues/37) The percentage is displayed in 5 colors:
   * > 90% will be displayed in Green
   * > 80% will be displayed in Blue
   * > 70% will be displayed in Gold